Danjiao (蛋饺) Egg Dumplings ft. Pork and Ramps

 Prepare the filling:

 - Place ground pork in a bowl and mix in water vigorously, little by little, using your hand or a spatula.
 You want to really emulsify the pork with the water until the filling becomes light pink and very fluffy, and the sides of the bowl are smeared with fat (my cooking school instructor in Nanjing said it should look like snot!).
-Take your time and use some elbow grease—or a stand mixer with the beater WIRE? attachment.
+Take your time and use some elbow grease—or a stand mixer with a beater attachment.

 - Once the filling has achieved the right texture, add in salt, sugar and white pepper, and mix again thoroughly.
 Next, add in Shaoxing wine/liaojiu and soy sauce and repeat.
 Finally, add minced ramp leaves, ginger and sesame oil, and mix again.
 Adding ingredients in these stages ensures you are incorporating everything thoroughly and maintaining that bouncy texture.